lbussy/WsprryPi/docs/operations/index.md

     -t --test-tone freq
       Simply output a test tone at the specified frequency.
 Only used for debugging and to verify calibration.
+    -l --led
+      Use LED when transmitting (TAPR board).
     -n --no-delay
       Transmit immediately, do not wait for a WSPR TX window.
 Used for testing only.
 ```

 ### Mandatory Command Line Entries